greenimpala/backbone-list/README.md

 ### Adding nodes

 You can add `Folder` models or `File` models to your main model.
-Naturally, if you add a `Folder` model you can add folders and files to that also - creating your composite hierachy.
+If you add a `Folder` model, you can add files and folders to it - creating a composite hierachy.

 ```js
 var folder = new Folder({ title: "Pictures" });